Washington Clinical Psychologist Salary Outlook

 Which Washington Cities Are Best for Clinical Psychologists?

-Washington cities and metro areas by median annual clinical psychologist wage
+Washington cities by median annual clinical psychologist wage

-In addition to the great variety in wages, job availability varies a bit.
+In addition to the variety in salaries, job availability varies too.

-Washington cities and metro areas by clinical psychologist employment per 1,000 jobs
+Washington cities by clinical psychologist employment per 1,000 jobs

 Who’s Hiring for Clinical Psychologists in Washington?